Updates & Resources

 Medina County Job and Family Services is located at 232 Northland Drive, Medina, OH 44256.
 They can be reached at

 330-722-9300 or toll free at 1-800-783-5070.
 More information can be found at https://www.mcjfs.us/assistance/.

 Community Legal Aid provides free assistance to qualifying seniors in Medina County.
 They may be able to help if you have a civil legal matter.
 Call their helpline at 800-998-9454 on Mondays & Fridays from 9 am to 12 pm or Tuesdays & Thursdays from 1 to 4 pm.
 You can also apply online at www.communitylegalaid.org/apply.

 Gwen Perry, elder law attorney with Phillips & Mille Co.
 LPA, will provide 20 minute phone appointments on second Tuesdays (April 13, May 11 & June 8) beginning at 1 pm.
 She will answer your elder law questions (estate planning, probate, guardianship, etc.) at no cost.
 RSVP to email@example.com or call the Soprema Senior Center at 330-335-1513 with your name and phone number.
 Gwen will call you at your designated time.

 There are no rules about how you should feel after losing a loved one.
-Gina from Crossroads Hospice understands and will help you get through the grief you are experiencing.
-Feel free to reach out and call Gina at 330-899-9100.
+Laura from Crossroads Hospice understands and will help you get through the grief you are experiencing.
+Feel free to reach out and call Laura at 330-899-9100.
 Be sure to tell her you were referred by the Soprema Senior Center.
+Grief Support Flyer

 Friendly Visitor Calls